pramnora/bat/README.md

 **NOTE:** Entire books have been written containing 500+ pages explaining all of the different in's and out's of the MS DOS command line system; quite obviously, I'm not going to repeat all of that same information here.
 Instead, I would highly recommend -assuming you wish to learn more- you either go and 'buy' a book/or, borrow one for FREE from down at your local public library; or, alternatively, do some internet research in order to go learn more(links are included, below).

+## My own personal experience with using MS DOS

 Myself, I'm most definitely not an 'expert' when it comes to understanding how to use MS DOS; instead, I would honestly class myself as being a mere 'beginner'.
 Perhaps I know: 10/20/30 or so MS DOS commands; when, in actual fact, there are many 100's more to go and learn and know; not to mention, quite literally, 1000's of possible switches one can add in order to modify all of those commands.
 I must confess that I do have a really poor memory...so, that's why I write these [.md] files/github programs...just in order to help 'refesh' my memory for whenever I do, quite inevitably, tend to forget...?!

 # Links